tdhock/tdhock.github.io/_posts/2024-06-25-application.md

 Updated 17 Oct 2024: one or two pages.

-Updated 5 Dec 2025: one to three pages.
+Updated 5 Dec 2025: one to three pages, your motivation.